encode/django-rest-framework/docs/api-guide/routers.md

 Optionally, you may also specify an additional argument:

 * `basename` - The base to use for the URL names that are created.
 If unset the basename will be automatically generated based on the `queryset` attribute of the viewset, if it has one.
+For example, the queryset `User.objects.all()` will yield `user-list`.
 Note that if the viewset does not include a `queryset` attribute then you must set `basename` when registering the viewset.

 The example above would generate the following URL patterns: